 Deploy from the Azure Marketplace using this link.

 A 30 day trial key will automatically be sent to the account with which you are logged in to the Azure portal.
-This licence key should be used during the SquaredUp setup wizard later.
+This licence key will be used during the SquaredUp setup wizard later.
 If you do not receive a licence key please contact Support.

 - If you have not already signed in, sign in with an Azure Active Directory global admin account, or account that can deploy applications to Azure AD.